weishu110001/Too-Cool-For-School-Game/README.md

 1. Open the following link: https://we.tl/t-Uts3JXLUwV

-2. click agree and download the zip folder.
+2. Click agree and download the zip folder.

 3. After the game folder is finished downloading, extract the game.